ibm-cloud-docs/containers/cs_storage_block.md

 - Install the [{{site.data.keyword.Bluemix_notm}} block storage plug-in](#install_block).
 - [Decide on a pre-defined storage class](#predefined_storageclass) or create a [customized storage class](#custom_storageclass).

+Looking to deploy block storage in a stateful set?
+See [Using block storage in a stateful set](#block_statefulset) for more information.
+{: tip}

 To add block storage:

 1. Create a configuration file to define your persistent volume claim (PVC) and save the configuration as a `.yaml` file.